MuhammedTech/article-summarizer/README.md

 `Article Summarizer` is a software that allows `anyone` to do `Article Summarization by just inputting an URL`.

 Article Summarizer is an app that summarizes any article by just getting its URL.
-It implements NLTK, Beautiful Soup, and Regular Expression to effectively extract the keywords and output summarization of the article.
+It implements NLTK, Beautiful Soup, and LexRank Algorithm to effectively extract the keywords and output summarization of the article.

 ## Prerequisites